goessner/g2-chart/readme.md

 ## Chart functions, range and style
 Line charts display functional relations.
-These relations can be represented numerically via datasets or algebraic via functions.
+These relations can be represented numerically via datasets or algebraically via functions.
 Both representations can be used by `g2.chart`.
 A single chart can contain multiple functions and even mix numerical and algebraic forms.

 The chart x-value range is extracted from available datasets or must be explicitly specified.
 Its